Matt-Newton998/Mod03_Grades_Project/README.md

 Teacher 2:	Ida Balderrama-Trudell

-Observations:
+<b>Observations:</b>
 Difficult as on two teacher were able to be selected.
 However if we wish to analysis a particular teacher we could.

  ***

-3. Which subject has a significant difference in the number of A’s earned when compared to other subjects.
+# 3. Which subject has a significant difference in the number of A’s earned when compared to other subjects.

-Method & Observations:
+<b>Method & Observations:</b>

 Initial we looked at the percentage A’s obtained for each subject over the total population.
 From this the highest two, both with 100% A’s: Ophthalmology and Visual Sciences & Molecular Biology.
 The lowest being Botany & Biology with 24.5% and 27.5% respectively.